-Student Guests in the Classroom/Building during Business Hours (8:00 AM - 5:00 PM)
+Student Guests in the Classroom/Building during Business Hours (8:00 a.m. - 5:00 p.m.)

 All classrooms (lectures/labs) represent a learning environment for the benefit of the entire class.
-Under normal circumstances, students may not bring guests of any type into the class, however, occasional

-Department of Physical Therapy 2019-2020 Page 41 of 97 guests may be permitted at the discretion of the faculty member teaching the class.
-Appropriate guests will usually be potential physical therapy students, or individuals interested in a career in the health professions.
+Under normal circumstances, students may not bring guests of any type into the class.
+However, occasional guests may be permitted at the discretion of the faculty member teaching the class.
+Appropriate guests will usually be potential physical therapy students or individuals interested in a career in the health professions.
 Arrangements must be made, in advance, for all such visits and must not in any way, cause disruption of the learning environment in the classroom, or pose a danger to students or visitors.